barotto/libRocketDoc/pages/cpp_manual/hidden_elements.md

 // @param[in] containing_block The dimensions of the content area of the block containing the element.
 // @param[in] element The element to build the box for.
-// @param[in] inline_element True if the element is placed in an inline context, false if not. static void BuildBox(Box& box, const Rocket::Core::Vector2f& containing_block, Element* element, bool inline_element = false);
+// @param[in] inline_element True if the element is placed in an inline context, false if not. static void BuildBox(Box& box, const {{page.lib_ns}}::Core::Vector2f& containing_block, Element* element, bool inline_element = false);
 ```

-BuildBox() will generate the values of a Rocket::Core::Box from the 'width', 'max-width', 'min-width', and 'height', 'max-height' and 'min-height' properties set on an element.
+BuildBox() will generate the values of a {{page.lib_ns}}::Core::Box from the 'width', 'max-width', 'min-width', and 'height', 'max-height' and 'min-height' properties set on an element.
 The parameters are:

 * box: The box to be generated.
 * containing_block: The element's containing block.
 This is typically the size of the content area of the containing element, but does not have to be.